Phelimb/pyseqfile/README.md

 # Benchmarks

-pyseqfile is *much* faster than Biopython and supports reading from *.gz files directly.
+pyseqfile is *much* faster than Biopython.

 $ python benchmark.py